 Artificial intelligence is a new development in the technology world that is certain to transform society as a whole.
-Even more than the internet, or smartphones, or even the automobile, AI offers new capabilities that may have an impact on humankind on the scale of fire or electricity.
+Even more than the internet, smartphones, or the automobile, AI offers new capabilities that may impact humankind on a scale comparable to fire or electricity.

-That's a development that has many sustainability experts excited… and also worried.
-Smarter machines working on more efficient solutions to the many environmental and social sustainability issues are a welcome development.
-But there's no guarantee that those machines will be used to solve those problems.
-Instead, they may just create more.
+That's a development that has many sustainability experts excited and also worried.
+More intelligent machines working on more efficient solutions to the many environmental and social sustainability issues are a welcome development.
+But there's no guarantee those machines will be used to solve those problems.
+Instead, they may create more.

 A Global Population Is Facing Current Environmental Sustainability Issues